carlhammann/adaptuner/website/content/documentation/installing/rant.md

 theirs is *the only* product.
 They're using it to extort programmers by holding users hostage in walled-in software ecosystems ("If you want access to *our* users, pay!"), while still leeching off their creativity.
-They're using it to poison the general public's understanding of security, insisting that their (incompetent) users need "protection", instead of giving them tools to control what software they want to run on their computers.
+They're using it to poison the general public's understanding of security, insisting that we (incompetent) users need "protection", instead of giving us the tools to control what software we want to run on our computers.

 We're not powerless against all of this.
 We can educate each other -- as I'm doing right now -- and we can *stop using their products*.
 Thankfully, when it